ArtyLLaMa/ArtyLLaMA/README.md

 For support or to report issues, please open an issue on the GitHub repository.

-© 2024 ArtyLLama Research Project
+© 2024 ArtyLLama Research Project | A core initiative of [Kroonen.ai](https://www.kroonen.ai), dedicated to advancing AI-driven creativity and computational research.